 A “quieter” side of Jost is Diamond Cay, where you can anchor and dingy in to shore.
 For dinner, enjoy fresh fish at Foxy’s Taboo – sister restaurant to Foxy’s in Diamond Cay.
 Order the Wreck on the Rocks– which we deemed the best rum drink in the BVI.
 Walk the path to the Bubbly Pools and enjoy a natural whirlpool of crashing waves, but beware the poisonous Machineel trees well marked along the path, and don’t pick the Machineel poisonous “apples of death.”

 Sailing South and rounding your island tour, cut through Soper’s Hole between Great Thatch and Tortola on your way to two of the best BVI snorkel spots – The Indians and The Caves off Pelican Island.
 Be sure to swim all the way around the Indians to see beautiful coral in all brilliant colors – fire, black and brain plus a kaleidoscope of colorful fish.
 Then move on to The Caves, swim in to all three, yes all the way to end to the beach of Cave #1, for a dark and dramatic adventure.

-Peter Island is another well-poised BVI port, with several harbors and bays, and the famous rather fancy Peter Island Resort with a great gourmet restaurant.
+Peter Island is another well-poised BVI port, with several harbors and bays, and the famous rather fancy Peter Island Resort (being reconstructed post-hurricane) with a great gourmet restaurant.
 Our itinerary didn’t fit in Peter, a pretty fine reason for a return BVI charter adventure, where we may haul all the way to northern most British Virgin Isle Anegada, known for its delicious lobster – almost as good as Maine lobster we’re told, something we will have to personally confirm or contest.